thunkable/docs-thunkable-com/x/components/social/share.md

 ---

-The Share component allows users to share text or post images with their friends using their favorite installed communication app from Slack and Facebook to iMessage and WhatsApp.
+The Share component allows users to share text or post images using their favorite installed communication app from Slack and Facebook to iMessage and WhatsApp.

 * [Share a message](#share-a-message)
 * [Share an image](#share-an-image)